Choosing The Best Video Poker Game FOR YOU

 Most video poker is based on one game – Poker, Jacks, or Better.
 Therefore, we will use Jacks or Better (JOB) as our base game for explanations.

-If you are new to video poker, you notice that it uses live poker card rankings for the payout hierarchy – pair, two-pair, 3-of-a-kind, and so on.
-But that’s where the comparison ends.
+If you are new to video poker, you will notice it uses live poker card rankings for the payout hierarchy – pair, two-pair, 3-of-a-kind, and so on.
+But that’s where the comparison to the poker room ends.

 While Slot Machines and Video Poker Machines use random number generators, there are significant differences.
 First, skill is involved.
 A mathematically derived video poker strategy will give you the most enjoyment and more extended and successful play.
-Second, the player chooses the best strategy, making it beneficial to play the hands.
+Second, the player can add skill in the form of correct strategy, making it beneficial to play the hands.

 Related Resource – VideoPoker.com